Teleprompter Tips & Tricks

 Michael Bay infamously walked out of a CES talk when his prompter failed, even though his fellow speaker onstage made it beyond easy for him to answer a few simple questions.

 How do you know when you’ve practiced enough?
-When you look at that person on the screen and think, I wanna be like him or her.
+When you look at that person on the screen and think, I get the message.